eXascaleInfolab/TSM-Bench/README.md

 - The targeted ingestion  rate per second equals to batchsize*n_threads*100.
 - The maximal batchsize depends on your architecture and selected system.
 - Druid supports ingestion and queries concurrently, while QuestDB and MonetDB do not support multithreading.
-- If you stop the programm before its termination the database might not be set into its correct state properly you need to reload the dataset in the host machine:
+- If you stop the program before its termination or shut down the system, the database might not be set into its initial state properly; you need to reload the dataset in the host machine:
     ```bash
    cd systems/{system}
    sh load.sh